lwvmobile/m17-fme/README.md

 ### UDP/IP Frame Format

 M17-FME is capable of transmitting and receiving UDP frames based on [M17 Protocol Specifications Part II - Internet Interface](https://github.com/M17-Project/M17_inet "M17 Protocol Specifications Part II - Internet Interface").

 Two modes of operation are currently available.
-Reflector Client mode will allow users to connect to active MREF reflectors either in Listen Only Mode, or with transmit capabilities.
+Reflector Client mode will allow users to connect to active [MREFD](https://github.com/n7tae/mrefd "MREFD") reflectors either in Listen Only Mode (LSTN), or with transmit capabilities (CONN).
 Users must have a valid callsign/license to transmit on an active reflector and must affirm with YES before starting any session.
-Reflector Client mode is currently only available as a subset of teh TX and RX mode described below.
+Reflector Client mode is currently only available as a subset of the TX and RX mode described below.

 Adhoc mode is also available, and allows multiple clients to talk to one another on a shared network by binding a UDP port and broadcasting over the broadcast address for the network subnet.
 Adhoc mode does not connect to a reflector and does not transmit over the air.

+Please note, IP6 is currently not supported, but will be supported in a future update.

 ### TX and RX Mode